lucywyman/slides/source/source/introduction-to-blockchain.rst

 Introduction to Blockchains
 ===========================

-All Aboard the Hype Train
+All Aboard the Hype Chain

 http://slides.lucywyman.me/introduction-to-blockchain.html